ferdy/.emacs.d/README.md

 It requires **Emacs trunk** to work.
 I regularly update my sources from here: ```git://git.savannah.gnu.org/emacs.git```

-I use Emacs on **Debian sid**.
+I use Emacs on **LinuxBBQ**.
 This configuration requires some external packages to work, all of them highlighted in the comments when necessary.

 The **esetup** script helps creating the right environment *before* starting Emacs with this configuration.
 If it does not work as you expect, *fix it yourself*.